-The current project includes a new two-lane direct connector from eastbound (EB) SR-91 to northbound (NB) SR-71 and realignment of the existing Green River Road SR-91 EB on-ramp to provide connection to NB SR-71 and EB SR-91.
+The current project includes a new two-lane direct connector from eastbound (EB) SR-91 to northbound (NB) SR-71 and realignment of the existing Green River Road SR-91 EB onramp to provide connection to NB SR-71 and EB SR-91.

-Project improvements must be coordinated with the following projects: the SR-91 Sixth GP Lane Addition SR-241/SR-91 and the Tolled Express Connector.
-Close coordination with the Corps U.S. Army Engineers, U.S. Fish and Wildlife Service. and California Department of Fish and Wildlife will also be required as the connector crosses the Santa Ana River west of the Prado Dam.
+Project improvements must be coordinated with the following projects: the SR-91 Eastbound Corridor Operations Project and SR-241/SR-91 Tolled the Express Connector.
+Close coordination with the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, and California Department of Fish and Wildlife will also be required as the connector crosses the Santa Ana River west of the Prado Dam.